iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ### Monitoring Shaker Machines

-Monitoring vibrating equipment in waste management plants presents it's own
-challenges:

-- **Facility Size:** These plants are large, and infrastructure for monitoring systems is often not in place.
-Installing cabling across the site is not only hindering expensive but also impractical, particularly for machines that experience significant vibrations during operation.
+Monitoring vibrating equipment in waste management plants presents unique challenges.
+These plants are large, and network infrastructure is often lacking.
+Installing cabling across such large sites is not only expensive but also impractical.
+This is especially true for machines that experience significant vibrations during operation.

 One example is vibratory feeders, which spread household waste material before it undergoes optical sorting.
 In the optical sorter, spectral cameras detect